 - 1 large onion roughly chopped

 - 3 Sprigs fresh Thyme or more to taste

 - 1 tablespoon Basil

 - Fresh ground black pepper, to own taste

 - Season pot roast with kosher salt and fresh ground pepper.

 - Heat a large Dutch oven over medium-high heat, then add 3 tablespoons of olive oil to the large Dutch oven.

 - Place the Pot roast into the Dutch Oven and sear the pot roast it for about 2 minutes on all sides until it is seared and browned on both sides.
 Remove the roast to a plate.

-- Add a little more olive oil to the Dutch Oven, then the olive oil is hot add in the baby carrots, celery, onion, and garlic.
-Toss them around a bit in the Dutch Oven until slightly browned, about 2-3 minutes or so.
+- Add a little more olive oil to the Dutch Oven, then the olive oil is hot add the baby carrots, celery, onion, and garlic.
+Toss them around a bit in the Dutch Oven until lightly browned, about 2-3 minutes or so.
 Remove from the Dutch oven and place on a plate.